godotengine/godot-docs/classes/class_editorplugin.rst

 - **scene_changed** **(** :ref:`Node<class_Node>` scene_root **)**

 Emitted when the scene is changed in the editor.
 The argument will return the root node of the scene that has just become active.
-If this scene is new and empty, the argument will be null.
+If this scene is new and empty, the argument will be ``null``.

 .. _class_EditorPlugin_signal_scene_closed: